Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Methods

 Table \ref{tab:dataSettings} lists the trigger times corresponding to the GW events, indicates the detector data sets we use for each event, the duration of data we analyze, the minimal frequency we use to compute the likelihood function (and also as a reference frequency to define the GW phase and, for precessing systems, the component spins), and the sampling rate used.
-All of these parameters correspond to the choices made in \cite{LIGOScientific:2018mvr}.
-The sampling rate used in \cite{LIGOScientific:2018mvr} is 2048\,Hz, corresponding to a Nyquist frequency of 1024\,Hz.
+All of these parameters correspond to the choices made in \citet{LIGOScientific:2018mvr}.
+The sampling rate used in \citet{LIGOScientific:2018mvr} is 2048\,Hz, corresponding to a Nyquist frequency of 1024\,Hz.
 We have used this as our default setting to facilitate comparisons, together with GWOSC data sets sampled at 4\,KHz.
 For high-mass events this is sufficient.
-For the three low-mass events GW151012, GW151226 and GW170608 however, the $\vert m \vert=3,4$ harmonics can reach higher frequencies than 1024\,Hz, and we have performed additional parameter estimation runs with a sampling rate of 4096\,Hz and the GWOSC 16\,kHz data sets.
-For these analyses we have computed PSDs with the BayesWave code \cite{BayesWavepaper,BayesWaveGit}, which has been used by the LIGO and Virgo Collaborations (LVC) to produce the PSDs provided in the GWOSC data release.
-We have checked that we can reproduce the public PSDs when setting the sampling rate to 2048\,Hz and using the 16 kHz data sets, and then used the same settings to produce PSDs at twice the sampling rate, which agree well with the lower sampling rate PSDs up to approximately 1 kHz.
+For the three low-mass events GW151012, GW151226 and GW170608 however, the $\vert m \vert=3,4$ harmonics can reach higher frequencies than 1024\,Hz, and we have performed additional parameter estimation runs with a sampling rate of 4096\,Hz and the GWOSC 16\,kHz data sets (Nyquist frequency of 2048\,Hz).
+For these analyses we have computed PSDs with the BayesWave code \citep{BayesWavepaper,BayesWaveGit}, which has been used by the LVC to produce the PSDs provided in the GWOSC data release.
+We have checked that we can reproduce the public PSDs when setting the sampling rate to 2048\,Hz and using the 16\,kHz data sets, and then used the same settings to produce PSDs at twice the sampling rate.
+These agree well with the PSDs using a lower sampling rate up to approximately 1\,kHz; see Fig.~\ref{fig:PSDs} for the example of data around the GW151226 event.
 We also extend the calibration envelope files to 2048\,Hz.
-In \cite{CalEnvO2Plots}, we can find the plots for the magnitude and phase quantities of the O2 events.
+In \citet{CalEnvO2Plots}, we can find the plots for the magnitude and phase quantities of the O2 events.
 For GW170608, we extracted the data from 20\,Hz to 2048\,Hz from these plots.
 However, for the O1 events such plots are not publicly available.
-For that reason, we performed a linear extrapolation in frequency of the calibration uncertainties from 1024\,Hz to 2048\,Hz with the public data available in \cite{gwtc1calib}.
+For that reason, we performed a linear extrapolation in frequency of the calibration uncertainties from 1024\,Hz to 2048\,Hz with the public data available in \citet{gwtc1calib}.